taylorg8900/Obsidian-Notes-Coding/projects/InkFinder Website/To Do.md

 ## Documentation
 It looks like the simplest thing to do is just to create a github repo specifically for documentation :/

+Meeting
+- Discuss taking notes and only briefly doing projects for cs50w, might be better use of time to just get exposed to different ideas and development tools
+- Second monitor using the old 1080p?